How to Clean the Inside of Your Car Like a Pro

 For many families, the car functions as a home away from home.
-Depending on the day, it's a playground, dinner club, mobile office and makeup studio all in one.
-When spring cleaning rolls around, you probably get the same urge to tidy up your vehicle, just in the same way you get that itch to deep clean your living room.
-Jennifer Newman, editor-in-Chief of Cars.com, and Leanne Stapf, COO of The Cleaning Authority, weigh-in on the best methods and tools to use when cleaning your car.
+Depending on the day, it's a playground, restaurant, mobile office, and makeup studio all in one.
+Every now and then you're probably struck by the urge to tidy up your vehicle, just in the same way you get that itch to deep clean your living room.
+Ahead, Jennifer Newman, editor-in-chief of Cars.com, and Leanne Stapf, COO of The Cleaning Authority, weigh-in on the best methods and tools to use when cleaning your car.

-"Step one, just like when you're cleaning the house is to remove the debris," says Newman.
-This means taking all items out of your car like water bottles, toys, paper and any other small objects.
+"Step one, just like when you're cleaning the house, is to remove the debris," says Newman.
+This means taking all items out of your car like water bottles, toys, paper, and any other small objects.
 "Make sure to reach deep under the seats, and get everything out before you go get the vacuum."
-Just be prepared to find some yucky things, too: according to the Cars.com survey, 55 percent of respondents have found a French fry under their seat.
-(Been there!)
+Just be prepared for what you might find.

-Thee backseat, where you're likely not sitting as frequently, can get messy quick.
-To avoid painstaking cleanup efforts, Newman suggests sticking a silicone baking cup in your cup holders.
-“When they get dirty, you can just pull them out to clean, and swap it for a fresh one immediately," she says—in order to avoid time-consuming cleanups.
+Thee backseat, where you're likely not sitting as frequently, can get messy quickly.
+Newman also suggests sticking a silicone baking cup in your cup holders—"When they get dirty, you can just pull them out to clean, and swap it for a fresh one immediately," she says—in order to avoid time-consuming cleanups.
 One area to take it easy is on the hardware.
 "You need to be careful with seatbelt webbing," stresses Newman.
-"You don't want to get those soapy and wet, because it can damage the seatbelt."
+"You don't want to get those soapy and wet because it can damage the seatbelt."
 Try your best to remove spills from seatbelts when they're still wet, and don't use too much force when attempting to lift older stains.
 If you must remove a ground-in stain, go to a detailer.
 "At some point, you have to admit you've lost the battle."

 "Cleaning your car windows should be the final item on your car-cleaning to-do list," says Newman.
 Start by covering the dashboard with rags or towels, to keep windshield cleaner drips at bay.
 Look for a glass cleaner that's designated for cars—you'll have a better chance of avoiding unsightly streaks.
 "Spray the cleaner onto the windshield, and use a microfiber cloth to clean the windshield," says Newman.
 "You'll need a second microfiber cloth to then polish the windshield."
 If streaks still plague you after the first go, don't panic.
 Just repeat the process.